Skip to the content.

 // which format is used to post data?

-const createUser = async user => await apiV1.post(`/user`, user)
+const createUser = user => apiV1.post(`/user`, user)

-const resposne = await createUser({
+const response = await createUser({

 firstName: 'Chun',